dpbac/basics-web-scraping/README.md

 The [notebook](https://github.com/dpbac/basics-web-scraping/blob/master/notebooks/Basic%20Tutorial%20Webscraping.ipynb) explains the technique step-by-step using an entertainment example.
 However, this technique is applicable to any case where obtaining (extra) data is necessary.

-A [blog](https://medium.com/@DPaesBarretto/basics-on-web-scraping-12eba03bed1d) was also written with the same, but more compact presentation.
+A [blog](https://medium.com/@DPaesBarretto/basics-on-web-scraping-12eba03bed1d) was also written with the same content in a more compact presentation.

 ## :wrench: Tools